-But with weed, will the same rules of etiquette still apply?
+But with weed, do the same rules of etiquette still apply?
 Absolutely!
 The Elevated Hostess blog is here to help you and offer entertainment and hosting guidance for your pot parties.

 “I think where it goes wrong is when people just assume that because it’s legal they can do it anywhere, anytime and it doesn’t matter,” she said.
 “All the rules of good etiquette still apply.”